John Hart (colonial administrator): Governor of Maryland

 Benedict Calvert, 4th Baron Baltimore had witnessed his family's loss of their proprietary Province of Maryland in 1689, in part because of his family's Roman Catholic religion.
 Calvert calculated that the chief impediment to the restoration of his family's title to Maryland was his Catholicism, and he therefore converted to Anglicanism, deciding to "embrace the protestant religion", and gambling that this move would win back his family's lost fortune in the New World.
 Such a bold move would come at a cost.
 Benedict's father Charles Calvert, 3rd Baron Baltimore, furious at his son's apostacy, withdrew his annual allowance of £450 and ended his support for his grandchildren's education and maintenance.
 Benedict was able to persuade the Crown to grant him an allowance of £300 a year, and Queen Anne even acceded to his nomination of John Hart as governor of the province, on condition that Hart would share with Calvert £500 per annum out of his profits from the office.

 Hart's governorship therefore marked the beginnings of the restoration of the Calvert family's control of Maryland.

+Hart and his family immigrated to Maryland in 1714.
+In 1715, Hart took a 31 year lease on a 200 acre plantation.
+They returned to England in 1720.